CandelaOlha/find-a-book/README.md

 # Find a book

+## About this project

+This is the fourth project I did for the [ADA ITW](https://adaitw.org/) Frontend Development course.

+It is a website based on the [Google Books API](https://developers.google.com/books) that allows the user to find information about their favorite books.

 ## How to start

 To access the project you must run the following command in your console:

 `npm install`

-## About the project

-This is the fourth project I did for the [ADA ITW](https://adaitw.org/) Frontend Development course.

-It is a website based on the [Google Books API](https://developers.google.com/books) that allows the user to find information about their favorite books.

 ## How it works